Frequently Asked Questions !

 When a class action is settled, the Court resolves the issues in the lawsuit for all class members at once and approves a settlement that is for the benefit for all of the class members.

 Volkswagen faced a proposed class action lawsuit filed in 2018 in the High Court of South Africa (Gauteng Division, Johannesburg) related to the emissions of certain Volkswagen and Audi vehicles with EA189 diesel engines in South Africa.
+This Settlement relates to these proceedings.

 Spot Settlements is an independent company that has been appointed jointly by agreement between the parties to the Settlement and confirmed by the High Court of South Africa (Gauteng Division, Johannesburg) to act as the official Settlement Administrator for the notice and claims program for the VW EA189 Diesel Settlement in South Africa.
 Spot Settlements is unrelated to the parties in the lawsuit.